jhl-Det/CVA-Net/README.md

 ### Evaluation

-You can get the config file and pretrained model of Deformable DETR (the link is in "Main Results" session), then run following command to evaluate it on COCO 2017 validation set:
+You can get the config file and pretrained model of CVA-Net (the link is in "Main Results" session), then run following command to evaluate it on the validation set:

 ```bash
 <path to config file> --resume <path to pre-trained model> --eval